top of page

 The steam and wash off process of dyeing the silk meant that the base fabric shrunk back, meaning the flock screen/flock detail layer did not align precisely with the design artwork below, although not as intended, this piece of fabric ended up with a greatly balanced sense of flow and space.

-grey silk 1.tif
+grey flocked silk

 flocking on sheer fabric